maxkapur/maxkapur.github.io/projects.md

 # Selected publications

 [“The College Application Problem,”](https://arxiv.org/abs/2205.01869) arXiv, May 2022.
-A rollup of the main results from my master’s thesis, which examines a novel submodular maximization problem involving the expected maximum value of a portfolio of random variables.
+A roll-up of the main results from my master’s thesis, which examines a novel submodular maximization problem involving the expected maximum value of a portfolio of random variables.